gradle/gradle/samples/README.md

 ### Clone the Gradle Kotlin DSL repository

-If you have not already done so, clone the gradle-script-kotlin repository:
+If you have not already done so, clone the kotlin-dsl repository:

-    git clone git@github.com:gradle/gradle-script-kotlin.git # ($REPO_ROOT)
+    git clone git@github.com:gradle/kotlin-dsl.git # ($REPO_ROOT)

 _Note: The remainder of these instructions focus on the `hello-world` sample project, but will work equally well for any of the other samples._